godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 This contract is supposed to be written and controlled by application developers.
 It must have some pre-deposit funds to pay the gas fee for sponsoring gasless transactions. it is also in charge of validating if the transaction meets some specific requirements for sponsoring.
 For example, the paymaster can encode some mature ideas from traditional industries about how to onboard new users.
-One validating logic can be youtube's one-month free premium trial. paymaster checks the block timestamp to reject sponsoring those users who have passed the expired time.
+One validating logic can be Youtube's one-month free premium trial.
+The paymaster could check the block timestamp to reject sponsoring those users who have passed the expired time.
-Another example might be a blockchain gaming dApp that decides that every new user will have the first 100 transactions fee-free. when the user sends the 101st transaction, the paymaster will stop sponsoring the gas fee.
+Another example might be a blockchain gaming dApp that decides every new user will have the first 100 transactions fee-free.
+When the user sends the 101st transaction, the paymaster will stop sponsoring the gas fee.
 You can even have an interesting idea to leverage the gasless feature to let users pay the gas fee with non-native tokens.
-Say, one transaction can be sponsored only if the user owns some NFT or some tokens you launch.
+Say, one transaction can be sponsored only if the user owns some NFTs or some tokens you issued.
 These ideas can also combine with some basic whitelist mechanisms.
-For example, when a user reaches some kind of level, their public keys automatically join the paymaster’s whitelist and then unlock the sponsoring premium.
+For example, when a user reaches a certain level, his/her public key will automatically join into the paymaster’s whitelist.
+And then the sponsoring premium will be unlocked for him/her.
 The idea here is to make application developers focus on their needs while having the flexibility to set rules for sponsoring to do whatever they want.

 ### 2. Entrypoint